 Greens Blend

 The greens blend makes up only 17% of the product.
 Yes, just a measly 500mg when the total serving size is 8700mg (8.7g).
-Roundhouse Provisions Morning Kick packs in six excellent leafy greens, algae, and vegetables into this blend: spirulina, kale, wheatgrass, organic oat grass, alfalfa, barley grass, chlorella, and lemon.
+Roundhouse Provisions Morning Kick packs in six excellent leafy greens, algae, and vegetables into this blend: spirulina, kale, organic wheatgrass, organic oat grass, alfalfa, barley grass, chlorella, and lemon.

 Probiotic Blend